What is a Road Reserve?

 • Excavations for service proving or geotechnical surveying.

-• The installation of utility authority infrastructure.
+• The installation of utility/service authority infrastructure.

 Assessment of Applications